Commission policy and instruments

-Commission policy in the field of defence procurement aims at opening EU countries' defence markets to EU-wide competition.
+Commission policy in the field of defence procurement aims at making EU countries’ defence markets more efficient and opening them up to EU-wide competition.

 The policy instruments to achieve these objectives are:

 Directive 2009/81/EC on defence and sensitive security procurement

 This Directive sets EU rules for the procurement of arms, munitions and war material (plus related works and services) for defence purposes, but also for the procurement of sensitive supplies, works and services for security purposes.
 It is tailored to the specificities of defence and security equipment and markets.